Perform Clinical Skills

 - Completion of immunizations record, and

-- Completion of prerequisites, transfer students can see which prerequisites transfer here.
+- Completion of prerequisites, transfer students — see which prerequisites transfer.

 Patient Care Tech Curriculum

-The Patient Care Technician program, after completing your prerequisites, has a total of 27.5 credits and is usually completed in two (2) quarters; both quarters consist of a combination of education course work and practicums.
+The Patient Care Technician program requires a total of 44 credits as outlined or a minimum of 38 credits with documentation of a valid CNA license in Washington state for completion.
 Review our Patient Care Tech Planning Sheet to help you map out your plan.

 If you would like to set up an advising appointment, please contact Enrollment Services.
 For additional Practical Nurse program information and questions please contact one of our Patient Care Tech advisors: